Illawarra Highway

-Illawarra Highway is a short state highway in New South Wales, Australia.
+Illawarra Highway is a state highway in New South Wales, Australia.
 It connects Wollongong to the Southern Highlands and links Princes Highway and Hume Highway.
 It is named after the geographical area it crosses, the Illawarra region.

 Route

 Illawarra Highway commences at the interchange with Hume Highway at Hoddles Cross Roads west of Sutton Forest and heads in a northeasterly direction as a two-lane, single-carriageway road until it reaches Moss Vale, after which it heads in an easterly direction through Robertson until it reaches the Macquarie Pass, where the road twists through hairpin curves as it descends the Illawarra escarpment through Macquarie Pass National Park and crosses the Macquarie Valley to the coastal region around Shellharbour.
 After passing through Tongarra, the highway eventually terminates at the interchange with Princes Motorway in Albion Park.

 The Macquarie Pass, with many hairpin bends and steep gradients, is unsuitable for large and articulated vehicles: trucks are instead advised to use the Mount Ousley Road (route B88), also known as Picton Road.

 Both Robertson and Moss Vale are country towns with 19th-century buildings still intact, and Macquarie Pass has one of the southernmost stands of Australia's sub tropical rainforest.